andyw8/andyw8.github.io/_posts/2026-08-13-hk-git-pre-commit-hooks-ruby-rails.md

 Although git hooks have been around for a long time, I have found that they are not so commonly used.
 Instead, people would usually rely on their editor for linting, and make use of format-on-save, for example with [Ruby LSP](https://github.com/Shopify/ruby-lsp).

 Now that more and more code is being written by agents, there is often no editor tooling involved so that approach fails.
-You could use a prompt (e.g. in `CLAUDE.md`) to make your agent to be aware of your linting tools, but this is not ideal:
+You could use a prompt (e.g. in `CLAUDE.md`) to make your agent aware of your linting/formatting tools, but this is not ideal:

 * It's slow.
 The latency as the agent goes back and forth with the linting/formatting tools is a drag.
 * It's a waste of tokens and context.